zelda4669/weight-loss-tracker/README.md

 ## Next Steps

-- Get password reset email functioning (currently it only outputs to the command line which isn't very useful)
+- ~~Get password reset email functioning (currently it only outputs to the command line which isn't very useful)~~ Complete!
+Email integration using SendGrid is functional.
 - Add a more robust 'User Settings' page
-- Turn the navbar menu buttons into a dropdown
+- ~~Turn the navbar menu buttons into a dropdown~~ Done!
 - Add graphs to help visualize the user's progress
+- Create an Articles app that will educate users about body composition best practices

 ## About Me